Inspection Reports for

 Findings

-The survey found the most serious deficiencies in the facility to be at 'F' level, indicating no harm with potential for more than minimal harm but not immediate jeopardy.
+The survey found the most serious deficiencies at an 'F' level, indicating no harm but with potential for more than minimal harm that is not immediate jeopardy.
 A plan of correction was required and remedies including denial of payments and possible termination of provider agreement were recommended if substantial compliance is not achieved.

 Deficiencies (1)

-Deficiencies cited at 'F' level with no harm but potential for more than minimal harm, not immediate jeopardy.
+The facility was cited with deficiencies at the 'F' level indicating no harm but potential for more than minimal harm that is not immediate jeopardy.

 Inspection Report